8 steps to implement a telemedicine program

 As telemedicine continues to gain popularity, authorities progressively introduce laws and regulations to prevent its improper exploitation.
 The policies vary by state, and you should check with local authorities to maintain compliance.

 4. Partner with reliable technology companies

 The technology you use has a significant role to play in the success of your program.
 Consider its security, ease-of-use, integration, branding, and reimbursement authentication.

 5. Design a strategy to maximize the program’s uptake

-Your telemedicine program will be useless if no one participates.
+Your telemedicine program won't get far if no one participates.
 Educate your staff and patients about its benefits and when and how it will come into play.